Richard Grayson (writer): Recent work

 In 2009, Grayson's writing also appeared in the anthology Life As We Show It: Writing on Film and the chapbooks The Tao Shoplifting Crisis and I Hate All of You on This L Train.

-When Martha Stewart was indicted in 2003, Grayson launched the Martha Stewart Legal Defense Fund to raise money for her, saying "My life was changed by her.
-I basically used to be a slob."

-In a satirical response to a 2011 edition of Mark Twain's "The Adventures of Huckleberry Finn" published by NewSouth Books, which replaced the word "nigger" with "slave" to make the novel more "classroom-friendly," Grayson published "The Hipster Huckleberry Finn," which is an edition with the word "nigger" replaced with the word "hipster" in order, he claimed, to make Huck's adventures "neither offensive nor uncool."

-In 2012, Thought Catalog published "An 18-Year-Old's Diary Entries from August, 1969," purporting to be from Grayson's actual diary.
-In the next eight years, over 600 more posts followed, all supposedly from Grayson's diary, ending in August 1988.
-In a 2015 interview, Grayson claimed to have written a continuous diary since 1969.

 While the Dictionary of Literary Biography has called Grayson "a marginal figure in contemporary American fiction," it also noted that "he and his fictional persona seem quite aware of this fact" and that "taken as a body of work, Grayson's short fiction ultimately appears to be one ongoing, career-long writing project, focused always on the effects of contemporary culture on the self."